Welcome to my Bookstore:

 Borromeo: Part of Cebu, the Philippines and Beyond

-This article has received more than 1 million “hits” since November 2007.
+This article has received more than 47,243,187 “hits” since November 2007.
 Included in “The Borromeo Family of Cebu” by Marc E. Nonnenkamp (ISBN 978-1460908082 now available on www.amazon.com through CreateSpace for $17.99 paperback and $9.99 as an Amazon Kindle e-book).
-This book is on the Amazon “Bestsellers” list in the USA (top 3 percent of retail products), and is also available through Barnes & Noble in paperback and NOOKbook editions.
+This book is on the Amazon “Bestsellers” list in the USA (top 3 percent of retail products), and is available through E-Bay and other online retailers.
+The book may also be special ordered at various “brick and mortar” book stores.
 Press release on Yahoo.com News (October 10, 2012): http://news.yahoo.com/book-borromeo-family-cebu-explores-120000775.html.
 This press release has received 72 response – wonderful considering that 15 is a high rate of response for any press release.
 Thank you very much for your interest!

 Borromeo Bros.
 Estate, Inc. (BBEI – Holding Company incorporated on February 8, 1933): incorporated from the Estate of Don José Maria Borromeo y Galan (1847-1930) and Doña Margarita Sy Reynes de Borromeo (1853-1931).
 My maternal great grandfather Don José Maria (“Tatay Pepe”) manufactured horse-drawn “Tartanilla” carts from 1879 onward.
 Here is a nice Cebu-based website page on the history of the “Tartanilla” (from Cebu and the Visayas region) and on the “Calesa” (from Manila and the Luzon region): http://cebuwebsite.tripod.com/tartanillas.html.
 The similar “Karatela” and “Calesa” horse-drawn carts were manufactured primarily on Luzon, which is home to the bulk of the Philippine population.
 They differ from the “Tartanilla” carts at the point of passenger entrance.
 The “Karatela” and “Calesa” carts were manufactured by the Barredo family near Manila, a Spanish family which married into the Borromeo clan in 1937.